QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

     \quad \text{where} \quad
     \epsilon_m \sim N \left(0, \gamma_x^{-1} \right)

-Here the time subscript has been dropped to simplify notation
+Here the time subscript has been dropped to simplify notation.

-The inverse of the shock variance, :math:`\gamma_x`, is called the shock's **precision**
+The inverse of the shock variance, :math:`\gamma_x`, is called the shock's **precision**.

-The higher is the precision, the more informative :math:`x_m` is about the fundamental
+The higher is the precision, the more informative :math:`x_m` is about the fundamental.

-Output shocks are independent across time and firms
+Output shocks are independent across time and firms.

 Information and Beliefs
 -----------------------

-All entrepreneurs start with identical beliefs about :math:`\theta_0`
+All entrepreneurs start with identical beliefs about :math:`\theta_0`.

-Signals are publicly observable and hence all agents have identical beliefs always
+Signals are publicly observable and hence all agents have identical beliefs always.

-Dropping time subscripts, beliefs for current :math:`\theta` are represented by the normal distribution :math:`N(\mu, \gamma^{-1})`
+Dropping time subscripts, beliefs for current :math:`\theta` are represented by the normal distribution :math:`N(\mu, \gamma^{-1})`.

-Here :math:`\gamma` is the precision of beliefs; its inverse is the degree of uncertainty
+Here :math:`\gamma` is the precision of beliefs; its inverse is the degree of uncertainty.

-These parameters are updated by Kalman filtering
+These parameters are updated by Kalman filtering.

 Let